xaxaxa-dev/vna/README.md

 __Directory layout__

-* libxavna: C & C++ library for accessing the hardware
+* libxavna: C & C++ library for accessing the hardware, see README.md in subdirectory for more info
 * vna_qt: QT GUI
 * pcb: schematics, pcb layouts, and simulation files
 * vhdl: circuitry implemented on the fpga